Last Updated:

 I sometimes feel that we cannot win when promoting cultural tourism within South Africa!
 People come to us with such differing cultural perceptions of their own that it is hard to please everyone.

-Do they really believe that people haven’t changed their customs and behavior in today’s global world??
+Do they really believe that people haven’t changed their customs and behavior in today’s global world?

 Others are very keen to understand what it’s like to live in the modern South Africa.
 They don’t just want to interact with the waiters in their 5 star hotels.
 But also meet ‘normal’ South Africans going about their lives.
 Some people positively DON’T want a historical or ‘packaged’ experience.
 They want the real facts.
+And have real conversations.

-The feelings. . .
+Hard Facts. . .

 Finally others – and I include myself in this category – are torn between wanting to understand what it’s like to live in a modern day township.
 But feel great discomfort going into someone’s house. . .
 They feel embarrassed, concerned that it is condescending and arrogant. . .